jdcloudcom/en/documentation/Marketplace/Marketplace/ISV/ISV-Enter/Management-Practices.md

 (4) The service provider shall have the legal intellectual property rights or the authorization of the relevant rights holders for the goods on the shelves; if the open source software is involved, the relevant authorization regulations of the open source software shall be strictly observed;

-(5) The product title, picture, attribute, price, service description and other commodity elements shall be matched with each other, and the external link of non-JD Cloud website shall not be embedded in the product service details or case page.
+(5) The product title, picture, attribute, price, service description and other commodity elements shall be matched with each other, and the external link of non-JD Cloud & AI website shall not be embedded in the product service details or case page.
 Copying other service provider’s shop and product information that have already moved in to the platform;

-(6) For goods placed on the Marketplace platform, the service provider must have an independent product display page on its enterprise official website; if required by JD Cloud, the service provider shall indicate the cooperation relationship with JD Cloud, and the product shall provide its purchase entry on official website, and link to the product details corresponding to the Marketplace;
+(6) For goods placed on the Marketplace platform, the service provider must have an independent product display page on its enterprise official website; if required by JD Cloud & AI, the service provider shall indicate the cooperation relationship with JD Cloud & AI, and the product shall provide its purchase entry on official website, and link to the product details corresponding to the Marketplace;

 (7) Before the goods are put on the shelves, service provider must provide the policy for the removal of the goods, such as: how to ensure the normal use of the purchased users, and how to transfer the ownership;